kubevious/kubevious/docs/rules-engine.md

     })
 ```

-The targets of the script above are Application items, meaning that errors, warnings or markers would be applied on Application items.
+The targets of the script above are Application items, meaning that errors, warnings, or markers would be applied on Application items.
 We could rewrite the script to target Service Accounts instead.
-The script can be as complex as it needs to be in order to validate criteria as verbs used (get, update, delete, etc), namespace and name.
+The script can be as complex as it needs to be to validate criteria as verbs used (get, update, delete, etc.), namespace, and name.
 ```js
 select('Service Account')
     .filter(({item}) => {